Luke Raley Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff ranks seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 112 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to surrender 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Gibson will look to claim his 10th win when he makes the start for the Orioles, his 21st of the season.
-He is 9-6 with a 4.77 ERA and 90 strikeouts in 115 2/3 innings pitched.
+- Bradish makes the start for the Orioles, his 18th of the season.
+He is 6-4 with a 3.05 ERA and 87 strikeouts in 91 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Miami Marlins, when he went 5 1/3 innings, allowing five earned runs while giving up nine hits.
+- The right-hander's most recent appearance was on Sunday against the Miami Marlins, when he went 7 1/3 scoreless innings while allowing three hits.

+- In 17 games this season, the 26-year-old has put up a 3.05 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.